dm-coding/error-reloader-extension/README.md

 The extension was designed in Opera and works in both Chrome and Opera desktop editions.

 # Installation
-On this testing branch it is nessesary to load the extension folder into the browser through the browser's extension page.
-Make sure the extensions page has been put into developer mode to reveal this option.
+Go to the extensions area of either chrome or opera, then drag-and-drop the error-reloader extension from the extensions directory into the browser window.

 # Privacy Information
 As any page on the internet could in principal experience a transient error, this extension needs permission to operate on all URLs.
 However, users should rest assured that at no point will the extension ever communicate in any way with any process outside of the requested page's host.